vuongducphuong/documentation/content/applications/finance/accounting.rst

 Accrual and cash basis
 ======================

-Both accrual and cash basis accounting are supported in Odoo.
+Both accrual and cash basis accounting are supported in Leansoft.
 This allows reporting income and expense either when the transaction occurs (accrual basis) or when the payment is made or received (cash basis).